-•the degree of market acceptance of our products;

-•our ability to compete with competitors and new entrants into our markets;

-•changes in our pricing policies or those of our competitors, including our response to price competition;

-•the effectiveness of our securing new orders and fulfilling existing orders;

-•the impact of the COVID-19 pandemic on our customers, suppliers, manufacturers and operations;

-•the mix of products that we sell during any period;

-•the timing of our sales and deliveries of our products to customers;

-•changes in the amount that we spend to develop and manufacture new products or technologies;

-•timing of expenditures to develop and bring to market new or enhanced products and the generation of revenue from those products;

-•changes in the amounts that we and our VARs spend to promote our products;

-•changes in the cost of satisfying our warranty obligations and servicing our products, including with respect to our obligations related to our "success plan" offerings;

-·litigation-related expenses and/or liabilities;

-•unforeseen liabilities or difficulties in integrating our acquisitions or newly acquired businesses;

-•disruptions to our internal and third-party manufacturing facilities and processes;

-•disruptions to our information technology systems or our third-party contract manufacturers;

-•disruptions to our global supply and distribution chains;

-•the geographic distribution of our sales;

-·general economic and industry conditions that affect customer demand; and

-·changes in accounting rules and tax laws.
+- •the degree of market acceptance of our products; - •our ability to compete with competitors and new entrants into our markets; - •changes in our pricing policies or those of our competitors, including our response to price competition; - •the effectiveness of our securing new orders and fulfilling existing orders; - •the impact of the COVID-19 pandemic on our customers, suppliers, manufacturers and operations; - •the mix of products that we sell during any period; - •the timing of our sales and deliveries of our products to customers; - •changes in the amount that we spend to develop and manufacture new products or technologies; - •timing of expenditures to develop and bring to market new or enhanced products and the generation of revenue from those products; - •changes in the amounts that we and our VARs spend to promote our products; - •changes in the cost of satisfying our warranty obligations and servicing our products, including with respect to our obligations related to our "success plan" offerings; - ·litigation-related expenses and/or liabilities; - •unforeseen liabilities or difficulties in integrating our acquisitions or newly acquired businesses; - •disruptions to our internal and third-party manufacturing facilities and processes; - •disruptions to our information technology systems or our third-party contract manufacturers; - •disruptions to our global supply and distribution chains; - •the geographic distribution of our sales, and any related effects of foreign exchange rate fluctuations for sales and expenses that are not in U.S. dollars; - •general economic and industry conditions that affect our costs and/or customer demand, such as increases inflation and interest rates, general economic slowdown and potential for recession; and - •changes in accounting rules and tax laws.